Skip to main content

 After creating an application, we need to create a Blockchain Network and Node to deploy to.
 This is done by clicking on the Add a blockchain network from the Application Dashboard.

-We will deploy our smart contract to the Polygon Mumbai Testnet like the image below:
+We will deploy our smart contract to the Polygon Amoy Testnet like the image below:

 Choose A Network